Why are we doing this?

 What are we doing?

+This new programme builds on ten years of impactful delivery of the Creative Enterprise Programme (CEP), in partnership with the British Council.
 As part of the delivery plan for the CEP this year, we have been working with in-country British Council teams and partners to build local capacity to deliver the programme.
 Our aim is to strengthen local networks and develop local communities of practice that support the development of the creative industries, and so supporting hubs is a very logical next step for us, contributing to broader ecosystem development.

 About our partners

-The British Council has developed programmes such as the European Creative Hubs Forum and Creative Hub Making Vietnam, and launched resources such as the Creative HubKit and Creative Hubs: Understanding the New Economy.
+The British Council has worked with and through over 600 creative hubs globally since 2013, developing programmes such as the European Creative Hubs Forum and Creative Hub Making Vietnam, and launching resources such as the Creative HubKit and Creative Hubs: Understanding the New Economy.
 They have also carried out mapping studies of creative hub networks in Europe, Vietnam and Taiwan and recently commissioned hub mapping research in Southern Africa and Southeast Asia.